McCaffrey scores 3 TDs, Panthers hold off Jaguars 34-27

 The Panthers inducted four former players into the Hall of Honor at halftime: quarterback Jake Delhomme, wide receiver Steve Smith, tight end Wesley Walls and offensive tackle Jordan Gross.

 Smith received the biggest ovation and during his speech said he never thought he’d wear a Panthers jersey again.
-Then, he paused and ripped off his ceremonial Panthers blue jacket to reveal his No. 89 jersey underneath as the crowd cheered.
+Then he paused and ripped off his ceremonial Panthers blue jacket to reveal his No. 89 jersey underneath as the crowd cheered.
 Smith then turned to Panthers owner David Tepper and said, “Make sure nobody wears that jersey again.”

 Delhomme called the honor the greatest sporting day of his life.